Earning Money Legally: A Guide for 11-to-13-Year-Olds

 Children under 13 cannot be employed in the UK, regardless of the job's size or scope.

-Informal work (helping neighbours, family members, friends) is fine as long as it’s occasional, safe, and supervised, so there will likely be a fair bit of parents’ help required.
+Informal work (helping neighbours, family, or friends) is fine as long as it’s occasional, safe, and supervised.
+Parents will likely be involved.

 They can be employed part-time with a child employment permit from your local council.

-Their employer applies for this permit and must complete a risk assessment, as well as obtain parental consent.
+Their employer applies for this permit and must complete a risk assessment and obtain parental consent.

 The job must not interfere with school or be unsafe.